Best Sortly Alternatives for 2026

 Snipe-IT is the open-source answer to commercial ITAM tools.
 It's free to self-host under the AGPL license, with a paid cloud-hosted option if you don't want to run your own server.

 The sweet spot is IT asset management: laptops, monitors, servers, peripherals, software licenses.
 It handles check-in/check-out, depreciation calculations, warranty tracking, and audit logging.
-For IT teams drowning in spreadsheets, it's a huge upgrade at zero cost.
+For IT teams drowning in spreadsheets, it's a big upgrade at zero license cost.

 What You Get